liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 		}

-5. We need to create the new struts action.
-Create a new class in the `com.liferay.sample.hook.action` package called *ExampleStrutsAction*.
-Insert the code listed below:
+5. Create a new class named *ExampleStrutsAction* in the `com.liferay.sample.hook.action` package.
+This class will implement your new portal struts action.
+Insert the following code:

 		package com.liferay.sample.hook.action;